Communications Workers of America: History

 CWA has continued to expand into areas beyond traditional telephone service.
 In 1994 the National Association of Broadcast Employees and Technicians merged with the CWA and became The Broadcasting and Cable Television Workers Sector of the CWA, NABET-CWA.
 Since 1997, it includes The Newspaper Guild (now renamed The NewsGuild-CWA).
 In 2004, the Association of Flight Attendants merged with CWA, and became formally known as the Association of Flight Attendants-CWA, or AFA-CWA.
-In 2020 CWA launched the Campaign to Organize Digital Employees (CODE-CWA) initiative to unionize tech, video game, and digital workers which has led to CWA becoming a major union for US and Canada tech worker organizing, including organizing all non-management workers at the Hawaiʻi digital wireless carrier Mobi in 2022.
+In 2020 CWA launched the Campaign to Organize Digital Employees (CODE-CWA) initiative to unionize tech, video game, and digital workers which has led to CWA becoming a major union for US and Canada tech worker organizing, including organizing all non-management workers at the Hawaii digital wireless carrier Mobi in 2022.

 Contracts and strikes

 Following is a partial list of contracts and strikes that the Communications Workers of America were involved in:

 Composition

 Membership

 According to CWA's Department of Labor records since 2006, when membership classifications were first reported, the total reported membership has varied greatly and unpredictably due to the addition and removal of reported membership categories.
 As of 2014, around 27%, or a fourth, of the union's total membership are classified as "non-dues-paying retirees", and not eligible to vote in the union.
 The other, voting eligible, classifications are "active" (65%) and "dues-paying retired" (8%).
 CWA contracts also cover some non-members, known as agency fee payers, which number comparatively about 7% of the size of the union's membership.
 This accounts for 166,491 "non-dues-paying retirees" and 52,240 "dues-paying retirees", plus about 43,353 non-members paying agency fees, compared to 404,289 "active" members.